fabriziomoscon/cosy-js/example/expander/README.md

 # Expander #

 This is a simple step-by-step guide to creating a basic expander control.
 The completed feature will display a list of cosy-js authors in an open/close box.
+[View demo][fiddle]